christiam/web-blast-k8s/README.md

 ### Configuration

-The following application/cluster elements can be configured, most of these are `Makefile` variables:
+The following application/cluster elements can be configured; most of these are `Makefile` variables:

 * `MTYPE`: Machine type to use in the cluster.
 * `PD_SIZE`: Size of the persistent disk to initialize.